 Retirement Mistakes to Avoid

-One of the biggest retirement mistakes you can make is to not take advantage of tax-advantaged retirement accounts, like a 401(k) or IRA.
+One of the biggest retirement mistakes you can make is not taking advantage of tax-advantaged retirement accounts, such as a 401(k) or IRA.
+Another major retirement planning mistake is incurring penalties and reductions that come with withdrawing retirement funds early.

 Retirement Withdrawal Strategies

-Many retirement plans will incur penalties or reduce the benefit you receive from the plan if you make early withdrawals, so you should think through retirement withdrawal strategies carefully to avoid hurting yourself in the long run.
-Here’s what you should consider as you map out your retirement withdrawal strategy.
+Many retirement plans will incur penalties or reduce the benefit you receive from the plan if you make early withdrawals.
+So, you should think through retirement withdrawal strategies carefully to avoid hurting yourself in the long run.

 Penalties